 \begin{enumerate} \item A symplectic manifold $(M,\omega)$ is {\em monotone} with monotonicity constant $\tau $ if $\tau c_1(M) = [\omega]$ in $H^2(M)$.

 \item A symplectic manifold $(M,\omega)$ is {\em $\tau$-admissible} if it is compact, monotone with monotonicity constant $\tau$, and has even minimal Chern number:

-\item A generalized Lagrangian correspondence $\ul{L} = (L_1,\ldots, L_m)$ from $M_-$ to $M_+$ is {\em admissible} if each Lagrangian correspondence in the sequence $L_i$ is simply-connected, compact, oriented, and spin. \end{enumerate} Let $\Symp^{\sharp}_\tau$ denote the category whose \begin{enumerate} \item[(i)] objects are $\tau$-admissible symplectic manifolds; \item[(ii)] morphisms are equivalence classes of admissible generalized Lagrangian correspondences, where the composition equivalence relation $\sim$ is that generated by \eqref{compequiv} restricted to all admissible sequences; and \item[(iii)] composition of morphisms is defined as concatenation as before. \end{enumerate} \end{definition}
+\item A generalized Lagrangian correspondence $\ul{L} = (L_1,\ldots, L_m)$ from $M_-$ to $M_+$ is {\em admissible} if each Lagrangian correspondence in the sequence $L_i$ is simply-connected, compact, oriented, and relatively spin. \end{enumerate} Let $\Symp^{\sharp}_{\tau,N}$ denote the category whose \begin{enumerate} \item[(i)] objects are $\tau$-admissible symplectic manifolds $M$ equipped with $N$-fold Maslov covers $\Lag^N(M) \to \Lag(M)$ in the sense of Seidel \cite{se:gr}; \item[(ii)] morphisms from $M_0$ to $M_1$ are equivalence classes $[\ul{L}]$ of admissible generalized Lagrangian correspondences from $M_0$ to $M_1$, each correspondence in the sequence equipped with relative spin structures and $N$-gradings, and where the composition equivalence relation $\sim$ is that generated by \eqref{compequiv} restricted to such correspondences; and \item[(iii)] composition of morphisms $\ul{L}_{01}, \ul{L}_{12}$ is defined as concatenation $\ul{L}_{01} \# \ul{L}_{12}$ as before. \end{enumerate} \end{definition}

-\begin{remark} \begin{enumerate} \item {\rm (Other possible assumptions on correspondences)} The condition in (c) can be replaced with other conditions that guarantee monotonicity, or just requiring monotonicity itself, but in practice in this paper we just check simply-connectedness. \item {\rm (Inclusion of monotone symplectic categories in the symplectic category)} There is a canonical functor $\Symp^{\sharp}_\tau \to \Symp^{\sharp}$ induced by inclusion of objects
+\begin{remark} \begin{enumerate} \item {\rm (Other possible assumptions on correspondences)} The condition in (c) can be replaced with other conditions that guarantee monotonicity, or just requiring monotonicity itself, but in practice in this paper we just check simply-connectedness. \item {\rm (Inclusion of monotone symplectic categories in the symplectic category)} There is a canonical functor $\Symp^{\sharp}_{\tau,N} \to \Symp^{\sharp}$ induced by inclusion of objects

 and on morphisms

 mapping equivalence classes $[\ul{L}]_\tau$ of generalized admissible Lagrangian correspondences to equivalence classes $[\ul{L}]$ of generalized Lagrangian correspondences.
 However, the map on morphisms \eqref{mormap} may not be an inclusion since two admissible generalized Lagrangian correspondences may be equivalent through a non-admissible generalized Lagrangian correspondence. \end{enumerate} \end{remark}